ts1/BLEUnlock/README.md

 ## Acknowledgement

-Icon is based on `lock-open.svg` downloaded from materialdesignicons.com, which is originally designed by Google LLC and licensed under Apache License version 2.0.
+Icons are based on SVGs downloaded from materialdesignicons.com.
+They are originally designed by Google LLC and licensed under Apache License version 2.0.

 ## License